Calisthenics Workout, Best Exercises and Benefits - Dr. Axe

 3. Crunches x 20 (center, left and right for a total of 60)

-With knees bent, keep feet close to your butt and crunch up, looking up towards the sky while squeezing the abdominals.
+With knees bent, keep feet close to your butt and crunch up, looking up toward the sky while squeezing the abdominals.
 Slowly lower back down.

-Crunch up again, but this time, twist towards your left knee.
-Slowly lower.
-Crunch up again, but twisting to the right knee and lower.
+Crunch up again, but twist to the right knee, and lower.
 That’s one rep.

 Repeat 20 times.